tigerstangson/pages-starter/index.md

 twitter_username: {{ site.twitter_username }}
 {% endhighlight %}

 That's it!
 You should now have a website of your own.
+Well if you played attention at least.

-https://`your github username`.github.io/pages-starter/
+To see if you did it right type this link in https://`your github username`.github.io/pages-starter/ if you didn't well then keep on tyring, lets hope you get it done before class is over.

-There's so much more you can do with GitHub Pages, so don't stop here.
+There's so much more you can do with GitHub Pages, so don't stop here, unless you want to give up.
-Explore the code in this project and start making it your own.
+Explore the code in this project and start making it your own, if you like doing this.
-Continue on to the [Resources]({{ "/resources" | prepend: site.baseurl }}) section to learn more about GitHub Pages and other handy tools.
+Continue on to the [Resources]({{ "/resources" | prepend: site.baseurl }}) section to learn more about GitHub Pages and other handy tools, it'll help you if you care.

 If you have questions, please let me know.
 I am glad to help!
+In other words, don't be shy to "embarrass" yourslef with questions.
+Ask away.